amarelyy/Tugas-Individu_Ursula-Maurentti-Amarely/README.md

 ### Example 1
 **Input:**
-How many words do you want to print? (max.
+How many words would you like to print? (max.
 6 words):
 3
 Enter your words here!:
 1. hello